alphacart/Advanced_Data_Storage_Retrival/README.md

 ## Step 3 - Climate Analysis and Exploration

- Now ready to use Python and SQLAlchemy to do basic climate analysis and data exploration on new weather station tables.
+ Use Python and SQLAlchemy to do basic climate analysis and data exploration on new weather station tables.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Create a Jupyter Notebook file called `climate_analysis.ipynb` and use it to complete climate analysis and data exploration.